Atrial FibrillationSkip to the navigation

 - Atrial Fibrillation and Daily Life.

 - Heart Rhythm Problems: How to Travel Safely.

 Prevent other health problems

-- If needed, take medicines to control your cholesterol and blood pressure.
+- If needed, take medicines that help lower your risk of heart disease.
+These include cholesterol and blood pressure medicine.

 - Get a flu vaccine every year.